elakkiap/Read_the_docs/docs/mono_fm.rst

 7) Grading Rubric
 -----------------

 **30 points:** Functionally correct design.
 You will get full credit if we are able to build your blocks without any effort.
-All four functions must pass their test benches.
-You need to report your throughput for each function in your report.
+You need to report the throughput of the final design.

 **60 points:** Pynq Demo.
 You will get full credit for clear audio output.